 And this is where I have the first piece of good news.
 The Nikon Z 180-600mm f/5.6-6.3 has an internal zoom, which makes it a breeze to balance on a tripod.
 Once you make the effort to balance it properly, you won’t need to readjust the gimbal as you zoom, since the lens’s center of gravity changes very little.

 Another benefit of the internal zoom on the 180-600mm f/5.6-6.3 is that it’s more resistant to dust and moisture.
-Since there is no vacuum created when zooming, ambient air flows in, and with it, possible dust.
-This can cause problems with both the lens and the camera sensor.
-When retracting the zoom lens in rain or snow, there is also a risk of water being pushed into the lens along the barrel.
-It’s not that I had major issues with the 200-500mm, but it required more care in rainy and dusty conditions.
+Since there is no vacuum created when zooming, ambient air does not flow in – nor does rain or dust.
+It’s not that I had major issues with the 200-500mm, but it required more care in harsh weather.

 I’m very happy that I can now put these concerns completely to rest.
 The Nikon Z 180-600mm, although not an S-class lens, is sealed extensively against moisture.
 Moreover, thanks to its constant length, it is be much easier to equip the lens with additional protection, for example from LensCoat.

 A smaller complaint I had with the older 200-500mm f/5.6 also involved the zoom function.
 With that lens, you had to turn the zoom ring more than 150 degrees to go from the 200mm to the 500mm.
-This meant that zooming between the extreme positions was harder to do quickly.
-Zooming on the Nikon Z 180-600mm is much steeper (just a little over 70 degrees), and you can turn from 180mm to 600mm with a single hand movement.
+This meant that zooming between the extreme positions was more difficult to do quickly.
+Zooming on the Nikon Z 180-600mm is steeper (a little over 70 degrees), and you can turn from 180mm to 600mm with a single hand movement.

 Let’s move to the other end of the lens.
-Who here has a 200-500mm with a perfect lens hood?
+Who among us has had a 200-500mm f/5.6 with a perfect lens hood?
 Well, I sure didn’t.
-The delicate hood locking mechanism on this lens was notorious for breaking after a while.
+The delicate hood locking mechanism on that lens was notorious for breaking after a while.
 As for the Nikon Z 180-600mm f/5.6-6.3, the lock on the hood is much better designed and should last a lot longer.
 It’s basically the same mechanism as on the Nikon Z 400mm f/4.5, for example – just push the lock button and twist.

 In short, all of my major handling and build quality complaints from the Nikon 200-500mm f/5.6 have been improved on the Nikon Z 180-600mm f/5.6-6.3 VR.
 It’s also a lighter lens at 2.14 kilos rather than 2.3 kilos (4.7 pounds versus 5.1 pounds).
 All of this adds up to a lens that is smoother and more enjoyable to use.

 The Nikon 180-600mm is undoubtedly priced to be affordable.
 However, this affordability comes with some compromises.
-From the 200-500mm it inherited, or rather did not inherit, the “Memory Set” button.
+For example, it does not have the “Memory Set” button found on higher-end lenses.
 This button can be used to store a focus distance in the lens’s memory, then recall it in a split second with the lens function button (L-Fn).
 This is very useful when the autofocus misses the target and focuses on the background, for example.

 Too bad, I’d gladly pay a few hundred dollars more for such a button on the lens.
 It would elevate the lens to a higher category.
 Although, that’s probably why Nikon didn’t put it there – the point of this lens is to be a budget option, not another $3000+ beast.